Home Is the Hunter

 Home Is the Hunter is a Star Trek: The Original Series novel written by Dana Kramer-Rolls.

 Plot

 Captain Kirk, commanding the USS Enterprise, gets into a fight with a Klingon ship concerning arguments over a primitive planet and its inhabitants.
 A mysterious, powerful entity named 'Weyland' stops the fight and decides to punish three of the Enterprise crew with their own history.

 Hikaru Sulu is sent to feudal Japan during a bloody power struggle.
-Scotty is sent to Scotland in the eighteenth century on the eve of revolt.
-Chekov is sent to his beloved homeland of Russia during World War 2.
+Scotty is sent to eighteenth century Scotland on the eve of revolt.
+Chekov is sent to his homeland of Russia during World War 2.

 All three eventually make it back home to their right time and place, Sulu even managing to leave a literal mark on history with a carved message on a durable rock.